Pearson-Higher-Ed/alerts/README.md

+/////////////////////////////////////  REMOVE  /////////////////////////////////////

-# REMOVE THIS SECTION ONCE COMPLETE
+CONTRIBUTORS: DELETE THIS SECTION FROM README WHEN COMPLETE

 **Assumption**: You understand how to use Git and have the git CLI correctly installed in your development environment.

 1. Follow these [directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) to remove
 the need to manually authenticate to GitHub on every network request.
 This enables the use of any automated npm scripts.

 2. Create your new repository in GitHub (open source - default) or, if necessary, Pearson BitBucket (private source).
+In order to be able to create a GitHub repo, send a request to pearson-design-accelerator@pearson.com to be invited to github.com/Pearson-Higher-Ed.

-3. Perform these steps in your terminal:
+3. Perform these steps in your development environment:

     git clone https://github.com/Pearson-Higher-Ed/component-archetype.git [name_of_your_new_component]